Residence Life Handbook

 Overnight Guests

-Overnight guests of the same sex are permitted by special permission of Residence Life staff.
-Residents may host one (1) overnight guest at a time, a maximum of two (2) nights during a month.
-Guests in the building between 1:00 a.m. and 6:00 a.m. are considered overnight guests and must be registered as overnight guests even if they were checked in as non-overnight guests prior to 1:00 a.m.
+Overnight guests are permitted by special permission of Residence Life staff.
+Residents may host one (1) overnight guest at a time, a maximum of four (4) nights during a month.
+Guests in the building between 1:00 a.m. and 8:00 a.m. are considered overnight guests and must be registered as overnight guests even if they were checked in as non-overnight guests prior to 1:00 a.m.

 The Overnight Guest Form must be attained from Residence Life Staff, completed, and returned 24 hours prior to the stay.